Academic Catalog

 1. Fellowships Advising

 The Lisska Center staff assists students and recent alumni in applying for nationally and internationally competitive fellowships at both the undergraduate and graduate levels.
 Fellowships fund summer programs, study abroad programs, service projects, and postgraduate study and research both in the U.S. and abroad.
+The Lisska Center provides intensive one-on-one support to those applying for any fellowship or grant opportunity, helping applicants identify appropriate opportunities, prepare their application materials, and write their application essays.
+The Lisska Center also coaches fellowship competition finalists preparing for interviews.

 Examples of prestigious fellowships include the Rhodes Scholarship, the Marshall Scholarship, Fulbright awards, the Harry S. Truman Scholarship, the Barry M. Goldwater Scholarship in Science and Mathematics, the Morris K. Udall Scholarship in National Environmental Policy, National Science Foundation Fellowships, the Boren Scholarship for International Study, DAAD (German Academic Exchange) grants, and many others.
 Denison is proud of the many students and alumni who have won such awards over the years.